jwulf/camunda-cloud-test-drive/README.md

 The GitHub Action that deploys the workflows to Camunda Cloud is in [.github/workflows/deploy-workflows.yml](/.github/workflows/deploy-workflows.yml).

-Under the hood, the Zeebe GitHub Action uses the [Zeebe Node.js client](https://www.npmjs.com/package/zeebe-node#deploy-a-workflow) to do this (see the code [here](https://github.com/jwulf/zeebe-action/blob/master/src/main.ts#L88)).
+Under the hood, the Zeebe GitHub Action uses the [Zeebe Node.js client](https://www.npmjs.com/package/zeebe-node#deploy-a-workflow) to do this (see the Zeebe Action code that does it [here](https://github.com/jwulf/zeebe-action/blob/master/src/main.ts#L88)).

+Note that libraries are available to program [Zeebe clients in a number of popular programming languages](https://docs.zeebe.io/clients/index.html).

 ## Run the Get Time demo